This Spring’s Featured Ingredient is Lentils.

 Variations: Our recipe calls for brown lentils, which are still wearing their husks, take longer to cook, and retain their shape during cooking.
 For smoother, faster cooking lentils one can substitute a hulled variety of lentil, such as red lentils.
 Reduce the water in the lentil recipe to 3 cups, and reduce the cooking time to 30-40 minutes.

-Another alternate cooking method to deep-frying is to sauté the samosas in a pan instead of baking them.
+Another alternate cooking method to deep-frying is to dry sauté the samosas in a non-stick pan instead of baking them.
 Simply brown the samosas in the pan on medium heat on all sides.
 This method creates a softer samosa.

 Preparation Time: 3 hours